 The borrower is also required to provide documents such as bank or brokerage account statements, pay stubs, tax returns and gift letters that verify of the source of funds used to buy the property for cash.
 If you used a personal loan or home equity loan or home equity line of credit (HELOC) on a another property to purchase the home then you are also required to provide documents for those loans.

 The property purchase is required to be an arms-length transaction which means the sale was negotiated in good faith between two unrelated parties.
-For example, if you purchased the property from a relative, friend or professional colleague then you are ineligible for a delayed mortgage.
+For example, if you purchased the property from a relative, friend or professional colleague then you may not be eligible for a delayed mortgage.

 In addition to the LTV ratio guidelines outlined above, the mortgage amount plus closing costs and applicable fees cannot exceed the price you paid for the property.
 For example, if you purchased a property for $150,000, your delayed mortgage loan amount plus closing costs and fees cannot exceed $150,000, subject to a maximum LTV ratio of 70% for a primary residence.
 This guideline is important for fix & flip investors or if you put a substantial amount of money into the property after you renovated it, which significantly increased the property value.
 Additionally, if you used a gift to pay for all or part of the property, the amount of the gift is subtracted from the maximum loan amount you are eligible for.